-In addition to the federal requirements addressed with this regional transportation plan, CLMPO is required to maintain a Congestion Management Process (CMP).
+In addition to the federal requirements addressed with this RTP, CLMPO is required to maintain a Congestion Management Process (CMP).
 This process is documented in Appendix B and summarized in Chapter 2.
-The connections between the regional transportation plan and CMP are described in Chapter 2.
+The connections between the RTP and CMP are described in Chapter 2.